Willy Adames Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Angels pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Angels' 4.04 team ERA ranks 13th among all MLB pitching staffs.

-- The Angels rank 13th in baseball in home runs surrendered (27 total, one per game).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (28 total, one per game).

-- The Angels will send Anderson (1-0) to the mound to make his fifth start of the season.
-He is 1-0 with a 7.20 ERA and 11 strikeouts in 20 2/3 innings pitched.
+- Detmers makes the start for the Angels, his fifth of the season.
+He is 0-1 with a 4.15 ERA and 25 strikeouts in 21 2/3 innings pitched.

-- His most recent appearance was in relief on Sunday when the lefty threw 2/3 innings against the Kansas City Royals while allowing hits.
+- In his most recent time out on Sunday, the lefty went 5 2/3 innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.

-- The 33-year-old has an ERA of 7.20, with 5 strikeouts per nine innings, in four games this season.
-Opponents have a .317 batting average against him.
+- In four games this season, the 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.